Holiday Pay 101: What Employers Need to Know

 - Memorial Day (93%)

-If a holiday falls on a weekday, some employers also grant an early departure the day prior.
-Similarly, if the holiday falls on a weekend, organizations may provide a day off at the end of the week before or the beginning of the week after.
+If a holiday falls on a weekday, some employers may offer an early dismissal the day before.
+Likewise, when a holiday occurs on a weekend, organizations may provide a day off either at the end of the week before or at the beginning of the following week.

 5 holiday pay policy best practices